 In January 2015, Forsyth County Juvenile Court received a grant from the Criminal Justice Coordinating Council to start a peer court for youth charged with first-time, misdemeanor offenses.
 In collaboration with the J.W.
 Fanning Institute for Leadership Development, a unit of Public Service and Outreach at the University of Georgia, the court held stakeholder meetings to help select the model and process for hearings.

-The first training took place at the end of March, 2015 and our last training was held April, 2018.
-FCPC has 85 active, trained youth volunteers who have all completed 13 hours of training and jury duty.
+The first training took place at the end of March, 2015 and our last training was held February 2022.
+FCPC has over 20 active, trained youth volunteers who have all completed 13 hours of training plus jury duty.

 The current youth volunteers listen to cases which take place twice a month.
 These cases must be first time youth offenders and have a charge approved by Forsyth County Juvenile Court judges.